christopher-vollmers/C3POa/README.md

 C3POa (**C**oncatemeric **C**onsensus **C**aller with **P**artial **O**rder **a**lignments) is a computational pipeline for calling consensi on R2C2 nanopore data.

 This version of C3POa changes a lot.
 The old gonk branch can be found [here](https://github.com/rvolden/C3POa/tree/gonk).
-The even older version that uses water can be found [here](https://github.com/rvolden/C3POa/tree/water).
+The even older version that uses WATER can be found [here](https://github.com/rvolden/C3POa/tree/water).

 ## Dependencies

+**RUN THE SETUP SCRIPT OR THINGS ARE UNLIKELY TO WORK**

 - [Python 3](https://www.python.org/downloads/)
 - [NumPy](https://pypi.org/project/numpy/)